-Students enrolled in the faculty of Informatics must hand in one copy as official evidence to the Studiensekretariat (Infopoint, room MI 00.10.013) by 3 p.m. the 15th every month or the first working day following the 15th and one copy plus copyright declaration(s) to the supervisor (Prof. Krcmar).
-Additionally, an electronic version must be submitted by the deadline via GigaMove (see section 5.4).
+Students enrolled in the faculty of Informatics must hand in one copy as official evidence to the Studiensekretariat (Infopoint, room MI 00.10.013) by 3 p.m. the 15th every month or the first working day following the 15th.
+In addition, the electronic version of the thesis must be submitted to the KrcmarLab by the same deadline, including all materials listed in 5.4 and including the digitally or hand-signed and scanned copyright agreement (see section 5.4).
+It is not necessary to hand in a printed copy to Krcmar Lab, unless explicitly requested by the supervisor.

 Students enrolled in other faculties should refer to the respective examination regulations and/or announcements by the responsible examination board to gather the submission requirements.
-However, one hardcopy of the final thesis, the copyright declaration(s), and the electronic version must always be submitted to the Krcmar Lab.
+However, the digital version (see section 5.4) must always be submitted to the Krcmar Lab.